regmtait/regmtait.co.uk/_posts/2017-11-15-intranet-needs.md

 ### Everything, everywhere

 It should go without saying that content should be available across a range of devices, from phones, tablets, desktops and everything between (and beyond).
-Make the application run as fast as possible by removing unnecessary bloat.
+Make the application run as fast as possible by removing bloat.
 Features don't need to be technically complex to be valuable to users.